Photo

 Contribution to ongoing and future stellar surveys

 The StarHorse catalogues and my expertise in isochrone fitting, survey data analysis, and open clusters have allowed me to contribute to some ambitious projects of the Galactic astronomy community.
-I have been involved in the final science analysis of the RAVE survey, the production of value-added catalogues for the SDSS-IV/APOGEE survey, the analysis of the OCCASO survey, and the preparation for the 4MOST Disc & Bulge Survey surveys (4MIDABLE).
-Currently I am spending some time on validating the upcoming Gaia data release 3, as part of the Gaia DPAC team.
+I have been involved in the final science analysis of the RAVE survey, the production of value-added catalogues for the SDSS/APOGEE survey, the analysis of the OCCASO survey, and the preparation for the 4MOST Disc & Bulge Survey surveys (4MIDABLE).
+Currently I am spending some time on validating the upcoming Gaia data release 4, as part of the Gaia DPAC team.

-Gaia Collaboration, Vallenari, A., Brown, A. G. A., ...; Anders, F., et al. (2023), Gaia Data Release 3: Summary of the content and survey properties , A\&A, in press
+Gaia Collaboration, Vallenari, A., Brown, A. G. A., ...; Anders, F., et al. (2023), Gaia Data Release 3: Summary of the content and survey properties , A\&A, 674, A1

-Babusiaux, C., Fabricius, C., Khanna, S., ...; Anders, F., et al. (2023), Gaia Data Release 3: Catalogue Validation , A\&A, in press
+Babusiaux, C., Fabricius, C., Khanna, S., ...; Anders, F., et al. (2023), Gaia Data Release 3: Catalogue Validation , A\&A, 674, A32

 Abdurro'uf, Accetta, K. Aerts, C., ..., Anders, F., et al. (2022), The 17th Data Release of the Sloan Digital Sky Surveys: Complete Release of MaNGA, MaStar and APOGEE-2 Data, ApJS, 259, 35